 X-rays are a simple, noninvasive and quick way to get a look inside your body.
-They can help your radiologist spot broken bones, foreign objects and even disease in certain parts of your body.
+They can help your X ray clinic’s radiologist spot broken bones, foreign objects and even disease in certain parts of your body.

 X-rays use a tiny bit of radiation to provide images of inside your body.
 As the radiation passes through your body, denser tissue (like bones) block the radiation, while softer tissue (like skin) does not.
 A digital X-ray sensor captures the X-rays that pass through, leaving an image that can show bone fractures, foreign objects, organ abnormalities and more.

 Because fetal cells are dividing at such a rapid rate, fetuses may be more susceptible to radiation than you are.
 Be sure to let us know if you’re pregnant.
-We will talk with you about your options and work to add shielding for your abdominal area if you need an X-ray.
+We will talk with you about your options and work to add shielding for your abdominal area if you need X-ray imaging.

 What to expect during your X-ray